VAVUS

 How conference call translation supports multilingual teams

-Conference call translation needs low-latency STT, speaker context, readable transcripts, and a reviewable record.
+Conference call translation needs low-latency speech input, speaker context, readable transcripts, and a reviewable record.
 Here is how teams should think about it.

 Read note